synanetics/synfhir-store/README.md

 ### SSL Certificates

-> The Model FHIR Proxy requires https to run - you can use self-signed certificates for standalone development purposes.
-If you have a CA signed certificate then you should use that instead.
+> The Model FHIR Proxy requires https to run - if you do not have a CA signed certificate then you can use self-signed certificates for standalone development purposes.

 ### Choose your flavour